There is a Japanese proverb: “Fall down 7 times, get up 8” (Nana korobi ya oki).

 Onward towards the goal!

-I cannot wait to fill in the eyes of my large daruma when we publish this book!
+I couldn’t wait to fill in the eyes of my large daruma when we published this book!
+And how wonderful it felt when I did!

-A big shout out to friends like Karyn Ross, Dan Markovitz, and Mark Graban, who have helped me tremendously along the way, especially when I’ve “fallen”, and to all of you on social media and in person who have given me a little “Gambatte!” spirit.
+A big shout out to friends like Karyn Ross, Dan Markovitz, and Mark Graban, who helped me tremendously along the way in writing my book, especially when I’ve “fallen”, and to all of you on social media and in-person who have given me a little “Gambatte!” spirit.
 Your words and support have helped me get up and stay the course.